 Arrangements in the community must also ensure that they uphold both the right to independent living and relevant European Convention rights such as the right to liberty, the right to private and family life and protection from inhuman and degrading treatment.

-We would be grateful to hear from you as to your views on the human rights implications of this decision and any steps the Scottish Government can take to ensure that the relevant human rights are being actively considered and protected throughout this closure.
+We would be grateful to hear from you as to the steps in place to ensure that the relevant human rights are being actively considered and protected throughout this closure.

 Yours sincerely,